Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 Leak Checking Requirements

-Most domestic heat pumps fall below the 5-tonne threshold and are therefore exempt from mandatory leak checking requirements.
+Most domestic heat pumps fall below the 5-tonne CO2-equivalent threshold and are therefore exempt from mandatory leak checking requirements.
 However, checking for leaks as part of an annual service is still strongly recommended.

 Engineer Certification